vals-productions/sqlighter/demo/README.md

 and run the script if you make changes to the Demo class in your Android project and would like to propagate the changes to iOS.

-There's one manual step you have to do in order for xCode project to work.
+There's one manual step you have to do in order for Xcode project to work.
 It is dependent on J2ObjC installation (*.h and libraries) and, since J2ObjC location at your computer is different from mine, the easiest way is to create a link to your J2ObjC installation in a predefined place.
 This is explained below.